Enclavely/tailor/readme.md

 * [Jetpack portfolio](https://medium.com/@tailorwp/using-icons-in-your-content-5985fb0209bc#.1ky71l1gn) (Jetpack portfolio must be activated).
 * Jetpack testimonials (Jetpack testimonials must be activated).

-The editor provided supports the features you know and love from WordPress:
+The editor provided supports the features you know and love from WordPress, including:
 * [Video and audio embeds](https://codex.wordpress.org/Embeds).
 * Adding and editing images, videos and galleries using the Media Library.
 * WordPress and third-party shortcodes.